ScilifelabDataCentre/dds_web/README.md

 ## Production

-To use in production, please overwrite all of the default configuration values set in the repository.
+When running in production, you will likely want to manually build and run the two containers.
+Whilst in `docker-compose.yml` the web server is run by Flask (`command: python3 app.py`), the default server in the container is `gunicorn` (`CMD ["gunicorn", "app:app"]`).

+In addition to using `gunicorn` to serve files and runing the MySQL database separately, you will also need to oveerwrit all (or most) of the default configuration values.

 ### Environment variables